HL7/fhir-spl/input/pagecontent/howtolabel.md

 RegulatedAuthorization.identifier is the marketing application number.

-RegulatedAuthorization.subject is a reference to the specific product for this marketing category.
+RegulatedAuthorization.subject is a reference to the specific product being authorized.

 RegulatedAuthorization.type is the category code.